Flying Blue Adds Elite Perks On Low Cost Carrier Transavia, Plans New Lounge

 Flying Blue is adding elite perks when flying on Transavia, though they’re specific to the French subsidiary, and therefore primarily for flights to and from Paris Orly.
 The new perks are for Flying Blue Platinum and Ultimate members, meaning that Silver and Gold members don’t get any upside here.

-So, what are the new benefits, which are expected to all be rolled out by the spring of 2026?
+So, what are the new benefits, which are live as of March 29, 2026?

 • Dedicated check-in, baggage drop-off, and fast track security, at Paris Orly